bmrf/tron/README.md

 – Vocatus

-If you feel overly charitable:
+If you feel overly charitable, bitcoin donations are accepted at this address:
 ```
 1LSJ9qDzuHyRx6FfbUmHVSii4sLU3sx2TF
 ```